SANZIDA10/Numerical_Lab/README.md

 The Gauss Elimination Method is used to solve a system of linear equations by converting it into an upper triangular matrix and then solving it by back substitution.

 Steps:
 1. Write the augmented matrix of the system of equations.
 2. Forward Elimination:
-     o	Eliminate elements below the main diagonal using row operations. o	Convert the matrix into an upper triangular form.
+   - Eliminate elements below the main diagonal using row operations.
+   - Convert the matrix into an upper triangular form.
 3. Back Substitution:
-     o	Start from the last row and calculate the value of the last variable. o	Substitute this value into the rows above to find the remaining variables.
+   - Start from the last row and calculate the value of the last variable.
+   - Substitute this value into the rows above to find the remaining variables.
 4. Result:
-     o	All variables are calculated step by step.
+   - All variables are calculated step by step.

 #### Gauss Elimination Code
 ```cpp